ShanJiang21/shanjiang21.github.io/_posts/2020-10-24-Zing-for-life.md

 Involution was once in a while a heated topic in my tiny New York apartment, however, now it became popular again, used for describing the state of over-competition for these elite walks of life.

 ### 1023

 Beautifully expose some of the underlying concerns and problems in the relationships accidentally happens to me.
 As a quasi-christian,  [SEX BEFORE MARRIAGE IS A SIN](https://corechristianity.com/resource-library/articles/9-bible-verses-that-teach-that-sex-before-marriage-is-a-sin/) is no stranger to me, I read it from Exodus and Hebrew, from these lines I got to know it is a commitment and matters.
 But for the Christian, marriage has never been the goal.
 Biblical marriage and sexuality are meant to point us to the God who ordained it all in the first place (Ephesians 5:31-31; Revelation 19:6-8).

 This op-ed from [*New York times*](https://www.nytimes.com/2019/06/15/opinion/sunday/sex-christian.html) discussed this question and proposed some possible ways of having sex for christians.

-ʕ̢̣̣̣̣̩̩̩̩˄·͈༝·͈˄Ɂ̡̣̣̣̣̩̩̩̩◞ ̑̑ 🌱 the new post on Columbia's website attracted me.
+ʕ̢̣̣̣̣̩̩̩̩˄·͈༝·͈˄Ɂ̡̣̣̣̣̩̩̩̩ ̑̑🌱the new post on Columbia's website attracted me.
 Professor Andrew Rundle did some mix for his intro of the course, [funny design](https://www.publichealth.columbia.edu/public-health-now/news/professor-adds-some-creative-zing-his-zoom-classroom?utm_source=43588874_467959527&utm_medium=email&utm_campaign=784008575_).

 * Celibacy: Be willing to be unmarried for the whole life
 * Op-ed: Opposite the editorial, articles initiated by commentors who hold a different view